tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 11. Student Do: Categorical Property Evaluation Activity Review (10 min)

-This activity involves student volunteering to tell the story of Alleghany property assessments.
-A student will present the parallel categories plot from the student activity and provide some findings regarding dimensional patterns.
+For this activity, one student volunteer will present the story of Alleghany property assessments, sharing the parallel categories plot and providing some findings on dimensional patterns.

-This activity is a revised version of the turn and teach activity type; however, instead of students working as teams, one student will lead the teaching.
+This is a revised version of a turn-and-teach activity; however, instead of students working in teams, one student will lead the teaching.

 **Files:**

 * [categorical_property_evaluation.ipynb](Activities/06-Stu_Categorical_Evaluation/Solved/categorical_evaluation.ipynb)

-Open the solution and ask the student that volunteered to present the plot and relay their findings.
+Open the solution and ask the student volunteer to present the plot and relay their findings.
 Use the below discussion points to help facilitate the review.

-* The parallel categories plot is created using the `parallel_categories` function provided with **Plotly.express** package.
+* The parallel categories plot is created using the `parallel_categories` function provided with the **Plotly.express** package.

     ```python
     # Plot data